Which Statements Regarding Acne Are Correct

 Medication Primary Action Typical Duration Key Considerations

 Oral Antibiotics (doxycycline, minocycline) Anti‑bacterial + anti‑inflammatory 3–4 months Monitor for photosensitivity, GI upset; avoid long‑term use.
-Think about it:
+On top of that,

 Hormonal Therapies (combined oral contraceptives, spironolactone) Reduce androgenic sebum stimulation Continuous Particularly effective in women with menstrual‑related acne.